radicaled42/devops-best-practices/kubernetes/service_mesh_cni.md

 ## Kubernetes Networks

-It is first important to understand that there are four networks in a Kubernetes cluster:
+It is important to understand that there are four types of networks in a Kubernetes cluster:

-1. **Host network**
+1. **Host Network**

-This is the network that connects all the hosts that are running as Kubernetes Nodes.
+   This network connects all the hosts running as Kubernetes Nodes.
 IP addresses allocated within this network are defined within your Virtual Private Cloud (VPC).

-2. **Cluster network**
+2. **Cluster Network**

-This is the network that seamlessly connects all the Pods together.
-Kubernetes requires that all Pods can talk to one another without any Network Address Transaction (NAT).
+   This network connects all the Pods together seamlessly.
+Kubernetes requires that all Pods can communicate with one another without any Network Address Translation (NAT).

-Effectively this makes Pods work like they are virtual machines sitting on a virtual network.
-The virtual network is a subnet shared amongst all Pods.
+   Effectively, this makes Pods behave like virtual machines on a virtual network, sharing a subnet among all Pods.

 3. **Service Network**

-Pods are ephemeral.
-This means that, at any moment, A Pod may be terminated and be rescheduled on the same or different Node.
-Even if it is on the same Node, it may be given a different IP address.
-Additional Pods may also be scheduled.

-Because of this, Kubernetes introduces the idea of a Service.
-A Service is persistent and allows a client to access the Service even though the underlying Pods that provide the Service may change.
+   Since Pods are ephemeral, they can be terminated and rescheduled at any time, potentially on different Nodes with different IP addresses.
+To ensure consistent access, Kubernetes introduces the concept of a Service.

-For this reason, each Service is given an IP address from the Service Network when it is created.
+   A Service provides persistent access even if the underlying Pods change.
+Each Service is assigned an IP address from the Service Network when created.

-4. **Container network**
+4. **Container Network**

-When you have multiple containers in a Pod, they share the same network.
-They can be thought of as processes running in a virtual machine, which is the Pod.
-This means they all have access to the same, Pod IP address.

-Like all processes running in a host, they can talk to each other via the localhost loopback network.
-As they share the same IP address, they must operate on different ports.
+   When multiple containers exist in a Pod, they share the same network, similar to how processes share the same network on a virtual machine.
+Containers in the same Pod have access to the same Pod IP address and can communicate via the localhost loopback network, but they must operate on different ports.

 ## Container Network Interface (CNI)

-Kubernetes requires that all of its Pods can talk to each other over the Cluster network.
-This requires each Node that is added to the cluster and each Pod that is scheduled, must be configured to implement the cluster subnet.

-This is where the Container Network Interface (CNI) comes in.
+Kubernetes requires all Pods to communicate over the Cluster network.
+This means that each Node and Pod must be configured to implement the cluster subnet.
+This is where the **Container Network Interface (CNI)** comes in.

-When you install Kubernetes on a Node, you install a small application called kubelet.
-This acts as an Kubernetes agent on the Node, doing whatever it is told by the Kubernetes controller, including scheduling Pods.

-When kubelet schedules a Pod, it need to set up the networking including it’s IP address.
-It does this by calling the CNI, which then assigns an IP address and configures the network interfaces within the Pod to ensure there is the connectivity that Kubernetes requires.
+When Kubernetes schedules a Pod, the **kubelet** (Kubernetes agent) on the Node calls the CNI, which assigns an IP address and configures network interfaces to ensure the required connectivity.

-The CNI is an interface.
-The implementation of the interface is provided as a ‘plugin’ to Kubernetes.
-You will see this called a CNI plugin.

-There are a number of CNI plugins, including Flannel and Calico.
-They implement the CNI in different ways within the Pod.
-They also provide different layers of security within the cluster.
+The CNI itself is an interface, and its implementation is provided by a plugin, such as **Flannel** or **Calico**.
+These plugins implement the CNI in different ways and provide various layers of security within the cluster.

 ## Service Mesh

-A Service Mesh is a layer that sits on the Cluster Network.
-Instead of providing open access to any Pod from any Pod, it is designed to secure the communications between specific Pods.
+A **Service Mesh** is a layer that sits on top of the Cluster Network.
+It is designed to secure and manage communications between specific Pods, rather than allowing open access between all Pods.

-A Service Mesh operates as a sidecar to each main application container.
-As such, it provides network connectivity to your main application container as a network proxy.
-The connection between the proxy and the main application is by way of the localhost network.
+A Service Mesh operates as a **sidecar** to the main application container, providing network connectivity as a proxy.
+Communication between the proxy and the application occurs over the localhost network.

-## Do I need a Service Mesh and a CNI Plugin?
+## Do I Need Both a Service Mesh and a CNI Plugin?

-A CNI is require by kubernetes to work, but a Service Mesh its not.
-But is really nice to have.
+- A **CNI plugin** is **required** for Kubernetes to function as it ensures connectivity between Pods on the cluster network.
+- A **Service Mesh** is **optional** but can be beneficial.

-### Need for CNI plugin
+### Need for CNI Plugin

-Kubernetes requires that you implement the CNI interface so that it has connectivity between the Pods over the cluster network.
-It is a mandatory requirement.
+Kubernetes requires the CNI interface for connectivity between Pods across the cluster network.
+This is mandatory.

 ### Need for Service Mesh

-The Service Mesh runs on top of the cluster network and is optional.

-The benefits of running a Service Mesh are:
+A Service Mesh is optional but provides several advantages:

-- Security … the Service Mesh can implement routing rules as well as mutual Transport Layer Security (mTLS) between Pods
+- **Security**: Implements routing rules and mutual Transport Layer Security (mTLS) between Pods.
-- Load balancing … define the distribution of traffic between Pods
+- **Load Balancing**: Defines how traffic is distributed between Pods.
-- Monitoring … provide metrics and logs on connections and traffic
+- **Monitoring**: Provides metrics and logs on connections and traffic.
-- Separation of concerns … allows network management to be abstracted from the application, making implementation consistent and technology agnostic for the application, including separation by namespace
+- **Separation of Concerns**: Abstracts network management from the application, allowing for consistent implementation and making the application technology-agnostic.
+It also supports namespace separation.
-- Reliability … requests that fail can be retried automatically
+- **Reliability**: Enables automatic retries for failed requests.

-All these benefits make for a convincing reason for implementing a Service Mesh on top of the CNI plugin.
+These benefits make a strong case for implementing a Service Mesh on top of the CNI plugin.

 ### Options for Service Mesh

-There are several technologies for the Service Mesh, including:
+There are several technologies available for implementing a Service Mesh:

-    Istio
-    Linkerd
-    Cilium
-    Consul Connect
+- **Istio**
+- **Linkerd**
+- **Cilium**
+- **Consul Connect**
-    Cloud specific solutions, eg: GCP Anthos, AWS App Mesh, Azure Open Service Mesh (deprecated)
+- **Cloud-Specific Solutions** (e.g., GCP Anthos, AWS App Mesh, Azure Open Service Mesh - deprecated)

-Many of these are now charging for the service.
-Istio is still a free open-source solution but can be complicated to set up and debug.
+Many of these services are now paid solutions.
+Istio remains a free, open-source option but can be complex to set up and debug.

 **Bibliography**:
 - https://medium.com/@martin.hodges/why-do-i-need-a-service-mesh-as-well-as-a-cni-829b492398b7